 During the 1950’s of Americana, weekly visits to the beauty parlor would often include a rinse that would tint the hair a light blue or light pink color.
 Once again, pastel hair had become a status symbol, and was sported by members of the posh Junior League at luncheons and country clubs across the nation.

 In the last few years we have seen a huge re-emergence of this trend.
 In 2010, the huge trend of hair feather extensions helped catapult this trend even further.
-Before the feather trends, people were getting color hair extensions is colors like red and blue.
+Before the feather trends, people were getting hair extensions in colors like red and blue.
 Then in 2011 we saw a trend of color blocking each side of the head a different color.
 This is where half of the head is colored in one color and the other half in another.
-Usually, one side would be a light pastel color, while the other was a darker more vibrant color.
+Usually, one side would be a light pastel color, while the other was a darker, more vibrant color.

 Now to address the famous ombre trend.
 When the stock market crashed in 2008 the economy stalled financially.
 Women stopped going to the salon as frequently for their highlights and the “grown out” color look was suddenly a trend.
 Ombre started as a trend that was born because women were cutting back on spending, and became a color trend for those that could still afford frequent salon visits.
 Now, as the economy improves, the look is exciting, but this is yet another example of history repeating itself.
 During the bread riots of pre-revolutionary France, the monarchy wore little bread charms in their piled- high hairdos.
 Obviously, ombre was not a trend that started from a trend that is in poor taste like the monarchy France did during the French Revolution.
-They were basically poking fun of peasants fighting over the lack of bread!
+They were basically poking fun at peasants fighting over the lack of bread!
 Heinous.
 Ombre was a trend that was born from need, reflecting what was socially occurring in our nation.

-Since last Spring , he pastel hair trend has gained salon attention.
+Since last Spring , the pastel hair trend has gained salon attention.
 Lots of hair color lines are creating pastel colors to complement the vivid colors they created a few years ago.
 Many of our clientele, ranging in all ages, love this trend.
 Some may work in conservative work environments, and they could never really express themselves with this type of edgy trend.
 However for those of you who work in a field where you can experiment with different looks, maybe this is something for you.
 Hair color can change your look.
 Thankfully, salon’s are artistic environments.
 These things are encouraged!
 Pastel pink, baby blue, light peach, and mint, have all been hot since last spring.
 They look great on blondes or for dip- dyed tips.
 The great thing about them is they also look great on pale skin, which is great for fall and winter.
 If you could choose any color, which would it be?